-7. Control or Operations Center.
-As defined in item (1)(m) and (1)(n) of Section 16.2.1, Criteria for Qualification as a Qualified Scheduling Entity, the control or operations center is responsible for operational communications and shall have sufficient authority to commit and bind the QSE.
-For QSE Level 2, 3, and 4 the availability of the control or operations center is 24-hour, seven-day-per-week.
-For QSE Level 1 the availability of the control or operations center is during the hours of 0900 to 1700 Central Prevailing Time (CPT) on Business Days.
+7. Control or Operations Center (if applicable).
+As defined in item (1)(n) of Section 16.2.1, Criteria for Qualification as a Qualified Scheduling Entity, the control or operations center is responsible for operational communications and shall have sufficient authority to commit and bind the QSE.
+For QSEs that are Wide Area Network (WAN) Participants, the availability of the control or operations center is 24-hour, seven-day-per-week.